- Revised January 20, 2021 -

 Are stores open for shopping?

 Yes, shopping can be found in Old Town Temecula and Promenade Temecula.
 Old Town Temecula also offers some outdoor shopping on Old Town Front Street.
+Masks are required and capacity is limited to 20 percent.

 What type of outdoor recreation is there to do?

 Golf, hiking, boating, hot air ballooning, horseback riding, biking, swimming are all available.
-Swimming is open at The Pool at BOTTAIA Winery by reservation, and at Temecula Valley hotels for overnight guests.
+Delete: Swimming is open at The Pool at BOTTAIA Winery by reservation, and at Temecula Valley hotels for overnight guests.

 Hot air ballooning is available through A Balloon Adventure by California Dreamin’, A Balloon Adventure by Magical Balloon Adventures, and A Grape Escape Balloon Adventure.
-They all launch at sunrise year round.
+They all launch at sunrise year-round.

 Temecula Valley Wine Country is horse country with ranches and trails throughout.
 Green Acres Ranch provides horseback riding on their ranch and Wine Country Trails by Horseback offers riding on Rancho California Wine Trail.